- Política y regulación de cuidado médico

 - Total number of full-time employees each month

-- Individual employee names and Social Security numbers
+- Employee names and Social Security numbers

 Submitting Your Required ACA Forms to the IRS